By Stephanie Mercado, CAE, Executive Director/CEO, National Association of Health Care Quality

 First, start where you are with what you have.
 Take inventory of your top products, with this dual criteria in mind: 1.
 Which products provide the most value to the customer and mission? and (not or) 2.
 Which products generate the most revenue for the organization?
 Every other product or service goes on the nice-to-have list.
 Why?
 In order to find capacity to create new value you will need to redirect time, talent and resources for technology solutions to the new offerings that are needed to satisfy your customers.

-In NAHQ’s case, we offer the only certification in healthcare quality, the CPHQ.
+In NAHQ’s case, we offer the only accredited certification in healthcare quality, the CPHQ.
 The CPHQ was created in 1983, and NAHQ has leveraged that credential and grown certificants by 50% in the last 4 years.
 We now boast 11,000+ certificants.
 This product met the dual criteria and is now an anchoring product for NAHQ’s overall value proposition.

 Next, work hard to define value for the organization.
 Why does your organization exist?
 Do the products and services that met the dual criteria meet the mission?
 What else is needed to round out value with that offering?
 For NAHQ this means extending our mission to advance a coordinated, competent healthcare quality workforce by going beyond certification.
 We are bundling our products on either end of the spectrum (beginner through advanced) and we are in the process of developing an online solution for recertification that ties the full spectrum of the career journey into one cohesive experience for our members so that when quality professionals think of their career development, they think of NAHQ.